w3f/Grants-Program/applications/kodadot_assethub_nft_m2.md

 Upon successful implementation of Milestone 2, the team plans to focus on further enhancing the AssetHub Indexer's capabilities based on community feedback, including improving the user interface, introducing additional functionalities for NFT management, and expanding the project's reach within the Polkadot ecosystem.
 We have outlined several key enhancements and upgrades that we aim to implement:

-1. Development of an explorer to facilitate navigation within the NFT ecosystem.
+1. Development of an explorer to facilitate navigation within the Atomic Swaps ecosystem.
-2. Introduction of collections functionality for systematic organization of NFTs.
+2. Introduction of atomic swap pages functionality for systematic organization of Atomic swaps.
-3. Creation of view modules to visually present NFT details.
+3. Creation of view modules to visually present Offers details.
-4. Establishment of user profiles to enable personalized user interfaces.
+4. Establishment of user profiles to enable personalized user offers.
-5. Incorporation of constituent elements for individual NFT representation.
+5. Incorporation of constituent elements for individual Offers representation.
-6. Implement action components for functionalities like LIST, SEND, BUY, MINT, BURN, and Atomic Swap.
+6. Implement action components for functionalities like CREATE, CANCEL, CLAIM for Atomic Swap.
-7. Development of comprehensive statistical representations and analytics mechanisms.
+7. Development of comprehensive statistical representations and analytics mechanisms for Atomic Swaos.
-8. Introduction of rankings to highlight top-performing users, collections, or items.
-9. Personalization of the user interface to enhance the user experience.
-10. Maintenance of compatibility with runtime upgrades and changes in the Kusama/Polkadot ecosystem.
+8. Maintenance of compatibility with runtime upgrades and changes in the Kusama/AssetHub ecosystem.
-11. Regular updates to keep up with Substrate for continuous system enhancement.
+9. Regular updates to keep up with Substrate for continuous system enhancement.
-12. Management of upgrades to parachain runtime versions, including indexer enhancements and related costs.
+10. Management of upgrades to parachain runtime versions, including indexer enhancements and related costs.

 ## Additional Information ➕